Early Termination of Probation

 The speed and efficiency of a Motion for Early Termination depends upon both the Judge involved, and the probation officer involved.
 Probation plays an important role in how quickly an early termination can be granted because most judges will not early term until they’ve heard from probation.
 When an early term motion is filed, the judge will contact the State and probation, requesting their input.
-The judge wants to know, directly from probation, whether or not all conditions are completed, and if there are any violations on the horizon (for example, is the probation officer waiting for lab results on a preliminarily positive drug test?
+The judge wants to know, directly from probation, whether or not all conditions are completed, and if there are any violations on the horizon (for example, is the probation officer waiting for lab results on a preliminary positive drug test?
 If so, the judge may not early term).

 In order to speed up this process, it is helpful to obtain a letter from the probation officer verifying that all terms and conditions are completed and paid in full, and that probation is in good standing.
 Don’t assume that your probation officer is your friend.
 Often, probation officers claim that they’ll “put in for early termination.”
 You’ll be waiting forever.
 The government does nothing quickly, and some judges ignore probation’s requests, and wait for a more “official” request that can only come in the form of a motion.
 Please remember that even if probation recommends early termination (that’s rare, by the way), an early termination is a matter of grace with the court if the request falls outside of the mandatory early termination requirements found in 948.04.
 As such, a judge’s denial of an early termination is cannot be appealed (See Ziegler v.
 State, 380 So.2d 564 (Fla.
 3d DCA 1980) “[s]ince the authority conferred upon the court by Section 948.05 is entirely a matter of grace, we hold that an order denying relief is non-appealable.”
 The opposite result was found in Enea v.
 State, holding that a judge must at least consider early termination on its merits and cannot, as a rule, simply deny such requests.
 171 So.
 3d 219 (Fla.
 5th DCA 2015)).